Bira/octopus-carnival/_posts/2025-07-20-wir-dscc-goliath.md

 slaves".
 Some of them dwell among the giants of the Sea of Silt, where they are treated as menial servants but also permitted to take part in raiding.

+2e lore about half-giants said they were so lolrandom that you actually rolled on a table every day to see what half your alignment would be.
+This is gone from their 4e incarnation.

 ## The Number

 As usual, goliaths are Natural Humanoids and occupy the very high end of Medium